 - It helps heal from brain trauma, stroke, or injury.

 - It allows the brain to function more efficiently.

-- It enables us to learn to skills.
+- It enables us to learn new skills.

 Up until the 1960s, neuroscientists believed that the changes in the brain only happened during infancy and childhood.
 They thought that the brain’s physical structure became permanent in adulthood.